-2 Terminology
+3 Terminology

-- 2.1 Enrolment: the process by which a student declares an intention to study for a research degree during a continuous period of twelve calendar months.
-Enrolment constitutes an agreement to pay all fees due and to abide by the rules and regulations of the University. - 2.2 Normal Period of Registration: the normal permitted duration of a student's registration, which is calculated by reference to the length of the programme of studies as specified at the time of admission.
-Permitted periods of suspension of studies do not count towards the normal period of registration. - 2.3 Mode of Study: Students may be registered for full-time or part-time study, where full-time normally means working for a minimum of 35 hours per week for 45 weeks per year.
+- 3.1 Enrolment: the process by which a student declares an intention to study for a research degree during a continuous period of twelve calendar months.
+Enrolment constitutes an agreement to pay all fees due and to abide by the rules and regulations of the University. - 3.2 Normal Period of Registration: the normal permitted duration of a student's registration, which is calculated by reference to the length of the programme of studies as specified at the time of admission.
+Permitted periods of suspension of studies do not count towards the normal period of registration. - 3.3 Mode of Study: Students may be registered for full-time or part-time study, where full-time normally means working for a minimum of 35 hours per week for 45 weeks per year. - 3.4 Registration: the process by which a student declares an intention to follow a research degree through Coventry. - 3.5 Research Degree: A higher education qualification at levels 7 and 8- Masters by Research and Doctoral Degrees.
+These are programmes of postgraduate student research projects-covering

-- 2.4 Registration: the process by which a student declares an intention to follow a research degree through Brunel University.
-Registration constitutes an agreement to abide by the regulations of Brunel. - 2.5 Research Degree: A higher education qualification at levels 7 and 8 Masters by Research and Doctoral Degrees.
-These are programmes of postgraduate student research projects covering cognate themes, within an appropriate research environment, leading to the award of either Master or Doctor of Philosophy. - 2.6 Thesis: A substantial piece of work in which the student is required to demonstrate a sound knowledge and critical appreciation of his/her discipline.
+- cognate themes, within an appropriate research environment, leading to the award of either Master or Doctor of Philosophy. - 3.6 Thesis: A substantial piece of work in which the student is required to demonstrate a sound knowledge and critical appreciation of his/her discipline.
 The thesis for the award of PhD shall make a distinct and original contribution to knowledge in that discipline.
 The submission may take the form of a wholly written dissertation, or one, which comprises original, creative work, supplemented by adequate documentation in written, aural, practical and visual form indicating its originality and contribution to knowledge within the discipline.
-All submissions involving creative work should include a means of storage, access and retrieval of work. - 2.7 viva voce: a defence by the candidate of the thesis in an oral examination conducted by two or more examiners.
+All submissions involving creative work should include a means of storage, access and retrieval of work. - 3.7 viva voce: a defence by the candidate of the thesis in an oral examination conducted by two or more examiners.